-What this device does is that it tricks the body by sending an electrical signal to a muscle group causing it to trigger contraction.
+What this device does is that it tricks the body by sending an electrical signal to a muscle group causing it to contract.
 It sends a more targeted and stronger signal than the ones produced by the brain.

-This EMS device allowed Bruce to work and target specific muscles on his body, even if he was lazy or his mind didn’t feel like it.
+This EMS device allowed Bruce to work and target specific muscles on his body, even if he was lazy or had other tasks to work on.

 Using it while working on his project

-According to the movie “Dragon: The Bruce Lee Story”, the kung fu enthusiast was using a similar machine while working on his project in college.
+According to the movie “Dragon: The Bruce Lee Story”, the kung fu enthusiast was using a similar machine while working on his college project.

 See it in action.